rsristi/Salesforce/SOQL_BestPractices.md

       WHERE Thread__c = :threadId AND
       threadID != null])

 * When you have to find all records from object including deleted records and archived activities?
  -----> System.assertEquals(2, [SELECT COUNT() FROM Contact WHERE AccountId = a.Id ALL ROWS]);
  //You can use ALL ROWS to query records in your organization's Recycle Bin.
 You cannot use the ALL ROWS keywords with the FOR UPDATE keywords.

-*creating a list from a SOQL query, with the DML update method.
+* Creating a list from a SOQL query, with the DML update method.
  -----> List<Account> accs = [SELECT Id, Name FROM Account WHERE Name = 'Siebel'];
   // Loop through the list and update the Name field for(Account a : accs){